uaf-math/calc1/proficiencies.md

 ## Proficiencies

+_Note for Spring 2020:_ The Integral Proficiency is cancelled.
+This is an assessment that does not make sense without in-person proctoring.

 Derivative and Integral Proficiencies, and their solutions, will be available here as they are completed.
 See the [schedule](assets/general/Spring2020/M251-Spring-2020-Schedule-addendum.pdf) for all dates.
 Proficiencies from past semesters are also available below.

 <div class="x-scroll">